We've now been at this for a few years, and we've come to a sad realization.

 One of the largest examples is PayPal.

 I use PayPal as an example because it's a large well known company, but in practice the vast majority of banks with connection problems are smaller local institutions.
 Large banks like Chase, Bank of America, Citibank, and American Express never seem to have problems.
-This is not an endorsement of those institutions, they just appear to have well designed and working data sharing systems with Intuit that don't fail.
+This is not an endorsement of those institutions, they just appear to have well designed and working data sharing systems which don't fail.

-The problem with this approach is that every time your local bank changes their security procedures or ANY other aspect of their online website, Intuit has to rework their code to get your data.
+The problem with this approach is that every time your local bank changes their security procedures or ANY other aspect of their online website, MX has to rework their code to get your data.
 This can take 6-8 weeks, and result in data errors until they get it right.
 We here at Cheqbook often get the brunt of that frustration, because your Cheqbook account isn't getting data or can't connect.

-Sorry, this is amazing technology when it works, but some banks just don't cut it.
+This is amazing technology when it works, but some banks just don't cut it.

 It's still possible to manually download and upload transactions, here's a link to that method: